Simply-Comply/u-certify/docs/technical/domain-model.md

 ---

-*Document Version: 2.0*
+*Document Version: 3.0*
-*Last Updated: 2025-01-22*
+*Last Updated: 2025-01-06*
 *Review Frequency: As domain understanding evolves*

-**Note**: Multi-tenancy is a core architectural concern that affects every aspect of the domain model.
-This tenant-aware design ensures proper data isolation while maintaining clean domain boundaries and business rule enforcement.
+**Note**: This domain model implements a service bus-enabled modular monolith architecture with multi-tenancy as a core concern.
+The design ensures proper tenant isolation while leveraging eventual consistency patterns for scalability and maintainability.
+The event-driven approach enables seamless evolution from monolith to microservices as scaling demands require.